 Here are our top tips on how you can deliver the best attendee experience at your next event.

 Set yourself up for success and choose the right tools for your event.
 Do you have the resources to manage event housing yourself?
 If so, consider using Meetingmax’s licenced software.
-If you don’t have capacity for it, Meetingmax also offers managed housing, where we take care of housing for you from start to finish.

 Next up, your registration platform.
 There’s so many options out there!
 Ensure your platform of choice has an open-API so attendees can move seamlessly from registration to housing, pulling their data over to avoid re-entering their information all over again.
 Rainfocus and Aventri are great platforms with stellar integrations with Meetingmax.
 This means an easy-breezy experience for your attendees.

 Integration between your housing software and other event tech means an easy-breezy digital experience for your attendees.
 If your platforms are integrated, attendees can move seamlessly from registration to housing, pulling their data over to avoid re-entering their data all over again.
 For our own Event, Unconvention, we used Aventri registration and integrated with Meetingmax for Room Block Management.

 Left: Registration site on Aventri as seen by the attendee.
 Right: Room Block reservation site through Meetingmax.
 The consistent branding and integrated platforms make the attendee experience seamless.

 Your host city really sets the tone for your event.
 Choose a host city that is central for attendees and offers unique and exciting venues.
 It’s been proven that switching up the scenery and moving between venues for different sessions enhances the learning experience at events.
 Consider offering pre or post event activities that allow your attendees to explore the city and the opportunity to do something new and exciting!